 WRITE DOWN THE HABITS YOU NEED TO NIX

 Is there a side hustle you’ve been putting off because you’ve grown complacent/sucked into a Netflix hole?
 Have you stopped learning and listening and thereby found yourself in a creative rut/sucked into a Netflix hole?
 Chances are you’ve picked up a new bad habit or two in the last six months.
-They’re kind of like gophers that way-- always popping up in unexpected places.
+They’re kind of like gophers that way– always popping up in unexpected places.
 You don’t have to wait until New Year’s to reset.
-Use the start of summer (this coming Monday, June 20th) to get the habits off your plate that are crowding out the other important and sustainable items.
+Use the start of summer (this coming Thursday, June 21st) to get the habits off your plate that are crowding out the other important and sustainable items.

 CONSIDER USING A VACATION DAY OR TWO